AmeyKelekar/DataAnalysisUsingPython/Assignment_2/readme.txt

 		You want: recent tweets that contain the hashtag #superbowl Your search URL is: https://api.twitter.com/1.1/search/tweets.json?q=%23superbowl&result_type=recent

-		The file takes 2 arguements:
+		The script takes 2 arguements as input:
 		i) Search term and
 		ii) Analysis you want to perform: Numeric value from 1 to 5